Simon Mitchell: AHS Centaur

 Over the next eight years, there was growing doubt about the position of Dennis' wreck, due to the distance from both Second Officer Rippon's calculation of the point of sinking and where USS Mugford found the survivors.
 During this time, Dennis had been convicted on two counts of deception and one of theft through scams.
 Two wreck divers, Trevor Jackson and Simon Mitchell, used the location for a four-hour world record dive on 14 May 2002, during which they examined the wreck and took measurements, claiming that the ship was too small to be Centaur.
 Jackson had been studying Centaur for some time, and believed that the wreck was actually another, much smaller ship, the 55 m long MV Kyogle, a lime freighter purchased by the Royal Australian Air Force and sunk during bombing practice on 12 May 1951.
 The facts gathered on the dive were inconclusive, but the divers remained adamant it was not Centaur, and passed this information onto Nick Greenaway, producer of the newsmagazine show 60 Minutes.

 On the 60th anniversary of the sinking, 60 Minutes ran a story demonstrating that the wreck was not Centaur.
 It was revealed that nobody at the Queensland Maritime Museum had yet seen Dennis' footage, and when it was shown to Museum president Rod McLeod and maritime historian John Foley, they stated that the shipwreck could not be Centaur, as the rudder was incorrectly shaped.
 Following this story, and others published around the same time in newspapers, the Navy sent three ships to inspect the site over a two-month period; HMA Ships Hawkesbury, Melville, and Yarra, before concluding that the shipwreck was incorrectly identified as Centaur.
 An amendment was made to the gazettal, and the Hydrographic Office began to remove the mark from charts.

-In April 2008, following the successful discovery of HMAS Sydney, several parties began calling for a dedicated search for Centaur.
+In April 2008, following the discovery of HMAS Sydney, several parties began calling for a dedicated search for Centaur.
 By the end of 2008, the Australian Federal and Queensland State governments had formed a joint committee and contributed $2 million each towards a search, and by February 2009, the tender for the project had received eleven expressions of interest.